 - Even before that, it broke his heart when her mind began to decay due to hard drive corruption (in other words, she was suffering from robot Alzheimer's).
 He refused to attempt a data transfer to a new drive due to the significant possibility that data would be lost, thus changing her personality and memories - which would mean she would not be the woman he fell in love with.

 - Deconstructed in Ghost in the Shell.
 Gynoids, (and in one instance, an android) when used as "spouses" are viewed as a sign of perversion, extremely sexist, and it's mentioned that if the parents of a character ever found out, they'd "die of a heart attack or suicide."
-Reasons for why people would ever buy one include social ineptness and in-universe Fetish Fuel, as well as a status symbol within certain groups.
+Reasons for why people would ever buy one include social ineptness and as a fetish, as well as a status symbol within certain groups.
 Insofar as the gynoids have intelligence and "awareness", some are also aware they are mass-produced and a replacement for the real thing, with interesting effects on their "self-confidence" and "love" of their creator.

 - Armitage III spoiler: The Third-type gynoids are essentially mass-produced house wives, complete with the ability to become pregnant.
 This is meant to allow a disproportionately male Mars to cut ties with Earth.

 - Defied in the original Astro Boy's Blue Knight Saga.
 The evil Count Burg marries BK's "sister" thinking he'll get a completely subservient Stepford Wife, but when he learns she has a real personality he has her scrapped.